ZhouYuxuanYX/MultiMax/README.md

 ## Implementation
+1. `vision_transformer.py`
-- The modulator function in Equation 6 of our paper is implemented as Segmented Rectified Linear Unit (SeLU) function in line 101 in vision_transformer.py.
+- The modulator function in Equation 6 of our paper is implemented as Segmented Rectified Linear Unit (SeLU) function in line 101.
-- The attention layer with MultiMax is implemented at line 133 in vision_transformer.py by modulating the input to SoftMax via SeLU.
+- The attention layer with MultiMax is implemented at line 133 by modulating the input to SoftMax via SeLU.
-- The output layer with MultiMax is implemented at line 324 vision_transformer.py in the same way.
+- The output layer with MultiMax is implemented at line 324 in the same way.
 - We adopt Global Average Pooling (GAP) instead of Classification Token to aggregate the spatial information for our baseline model.

 ## Experiments